SLAM-Supported Self-Training for 6D Object Pose Estimation: Related Work

 \subsection{Multi-view object-based perception}

-Integrating information from multiple viewpoints can help correct the inaccurate and missed predictions made by single-frame object perception models.
-This idea is widely applied in image classification (\textit{e.g.} \cite{zhang2019multi}), object detection (\textit{e.g.} \cite{pillai2015monocular}) and pose estimation (\textit{e.g.} \cite{deng2019poserbpf}).
-Pillai \emph{et al.} \cite{pillai2015monocular} develop a SLAM-aware object localization system.
+Integrating information from multiple viewpoints can help correct the inaccurate and missed predictions by single-frame object perception models.
+For example, Pillai \emph{et al.} \cite{pillai2015monocular} developed a SLAM-aware object localization system.
 They leverage visual SLAM estimates, consisting of camera poses and feature locations, to support the object detection task, leading to strong improvements over single-frame methods.